-Josh Gray is a PhD candidate in the Committee on the Study of Religion at Harvard University, as well as a writer, translator, and sometimes actor living in North Brooklyn.
-He used to publish under Joshua C.A.
-Cohen, but that got unwieldy.
-His dissertation asks about the rise of raza (race, almost) as a theological concept in Renaissance Spain, and wonders why this rise coincides with a new Christian fixation on motherers, especially evil ones; his other writing is more all over.
-Josh grew up on the Upper East Side—I went to Hunter—and has lived in Rabat, Tunis, Madrid, Granada, Somerville, Berlin, and Montreal.
+Josh Gray Cohen is a PhD candidate in the Committee on the Study of Religion at Harvard University, and also a writer, translator, and sometimes actor living not far from Prospect Park.
+His dissertation asks about the rise of raza (race, almost) as a Christian concept in late Renaissance Spain, and wonders why this rise coincides with a fixation on ... milk.
+His other writing is more all over.
+Josh grew up in Manhattan—I went to Hunter—and has lived in Rabat, Tunis, Madrid, Granada, Somerville, Berlin, and Montreal.

-He tries to tweet here.
+He tweets here.
 You can email him at firstname.lastname@example.org.